 Compounding the issue is that the stakeholders who need this data (e.g., security and internal audit teams) lack the technical experience to gather it.
 IT and database administrators are reluctant to alter applications or databases for fear of destabilizing these systems.

 It's here database security tools provide the real benefit; they allow users to provide security and audit what they need without changing the actual database or negatively impacting the database's performance.
-The real challenge is selecting the right database security software to address the issues an organization faces, which we will discuss in our next feature article in this series on database security tools.
+The real challenge is selecting the right database security software to address the issues an organization faces.

 Be sure to check out the other features in this series: Part one is an introduction to database security tools for the enterprise.Part three outlines nine steps you should take before purchasing database security products.
 Part four compares the top database security tools on the market.